-Jessica is currently completing her PhD in the Department of Political Science and International Studies at the University of Birmingham.
-Her thesis is examining the impact of gender equality goals on Preventing/Countering Violent Extremism policies by critiquing program design and evaluation methods.
-Jessica also holds a MSc in Conflict Resolution from Kingston University London and a BA in Political Science and International Studies from the University of Kansas, USA.
-Before beginning her PhD, Jessica spent six years as an intelligence and language analyst working on counter-terrorism issues in the United States Navy and became proficient in Arabic.
+Jessica completed her PhD in the Department of Political Science and International Studies at the University of Birmingham.
+She also holds a MSc in Conflict Resolution from Kingston University London and a BA in Political Science and International Studies from the University of Kansas, USA.
+Before beginning her PhD, Jessica spent six years as an intelligence and language analyst in the United States Navy working on counter-terrorism.
+She is proficient in Arabic.

 How The US Could Rethink Counter-Extremism Programs, Rantt Media, 25 February 2021

 Given the complexity of the radical right threat in the US, there are numerous factors to be considered when it comes to mass de-radicalization programs.

 Interventions Targeting Youth Engagement, Netherlands Ministry of Foreign Affairs, 1 February 2021

 A systematic literature review of effectiveness of counter-terrorism and preventing and countering violent extremism activities across three strands: 1) youth engagement, 2) capacity building of national government and law enforcement, and 3) reintegration.

 Community and Gender in Counter-Terrorism Policy: Challenges and Opportunities for Transferability Across the Evolving Threat Landscape, ICCT Journal, 18 November 2020